227Faddi/mtl-web-designs/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, Bootstrap.
+**Tech used:** HTML, CSS, JavaScript, Bootstrap, [i18nextify](https://github.com/i18next/i18nextify/tree/master).

-Started from a Bootstrap template and integrated i18n using [i18nextify](https://github.com/i18next/i18nextify/tree/master)

 ## Optimizations

-Using [i18nextify](https://github.com/i18next/i18nextify/tree/master) made the internalization faster and more maintainable without requiring any back-end application or using multiple html files
+Using [i18nextify](https://github.com/i18next/i18nextify/tree/master) made the internalization faster and more maintainable without requiring more complex solutions
 ## Lessons Learned:

 This project is helping me learn more about design, making things work faster, and making websites look better.
 I'm getting better at what I know, and I'm finding new tools to help me do even better.